Ne00n/pipe-builder-3000/README.md

 **Prepare**<br />
 Rename hosts.example.json to hosts.json and fill it up<br />
-You can use * if you want to cross-connect to everything else
+You can use * if you want to cross-connect to everything else<br /><br />

+If you updated pipe-builder you may run pipe.py clean since we renamed the Server files on 0.3<br />

 **Examples**<br />